Improver Corp v Remington Consumer Product Ltd

 Improver Corporation v Remington Consumer Product Limited [1990] F.S.R.
 181 is a leading United Kingdom case on patent infringement, particularly in relation to how to establish what specifically a patent covers.

 The Catnic Decision

 The earlier case of Catnic Components Ltd. v Hill & Smith Ltd., Lord Diplock had established the principle that patents were to be read in a "purposive" manner.
 The question to be answered in establishing infringement, as formulated by Lord Diplock, was a complex, multi-part enquiry.

 The Improver Questions

-In the Improver case, Mr Justice Hoffmann (as he then was), on behalf of the Patents Court, reformulated the test as a series of three questions to establish whether a variant (alleged infringing article) infringes the claims of a patent.
+In the Improver case, Hoffmann J. (as he then was), on behalf of the Patents Court, reformulated the test as a series of three questions to establish whether a variant (alleged infringing article) infringes the claims of a patent.
 The variant will not infringe if any of the following are true: